Tripadvisor Traveler Rating

 Murex Resorts have removed single use plastics such as plastic bottles and straws from their properties, and recycle other waste such as packaging, paper and food as much as possible.
 The company also provides environmentally-friendly bathrooms products for its guests, has fitted energy efficient appliances and will start to use solar energy in the resorts.

 The Murex Resorts employ over 180 staff, 95% of which are from the local area.
 Some of the staff have been with the company since it first started in 1988 and the company remains passionate about training and developing local people and creating opportunities for employment.
 Murex also directly supports local schools and provides a staff college fund.
-Both resorts employ strict snorkeling and diving guidelines for their staff and guests, are actively involved in marine clean ups and mooring programmes and are supporters or the North Sulawesi Watersports Association and other environmental groups.
-Each of the Murex Resorts encourage their guests to join in the cleanup activities and actively promote and support global projects such as Earth Day.
+Both resorts employ strict snorkelling and diving guidelines for their staff and guests, are actively involved in marine clean-ups and mooring programmes and are supporters or the North Sulawesi Watersports Association and other environmental groups.
+Each of the Murex Resorts encourage their guests to join in the clean-up activities and actively promote and support global projects such as Earth Day.
 They work with local conservation groups and villages - ones they know from experience - and promote and encourage guests to visit and learn about these projects.
 The company also has a responsible tourism statement that is presented to its guests as part of an initial briefing.

 - Although not common, cuscus and tarsiers can be spotted in the forest on Bangka island - ask at the resort if you are interested in doing some exploring.

 - The house reef just off the resort is home to frogfish, pygmy seahorses, blue ribbon eels and nudibranchs amongst others - well worth a dive or three!

 Diving in Bangka and Gangga Islands